 What is Liposuction?

-It is considered the gold-standard for fat removal from the body.
-Non-invasive procedures such as CoolSculpting and SculpSure, dissolve approximately 20% of the fat cells in the targeted area.
-Coolsculpting/SculpSure patients prefer to avoid surgery, and are willing to accept less dramatic results in exchange for the shorter recovery time required.
-However, many will find they need multiple Coolsculpting sessions, and over the long run that can end up costing more time and money.
+Liposuction is considered the gold standard for fat removal from the body.
+However, some patients do not want to undergo surgery.
+In those cases, patients may choose CoolSculpting and SculpSure.
+These procedures dissolve approximately 20% of the fat cells in the targeted area and offer a shorter recovery time.
+CoolSculpting and SculpSure do provide less dramatic results and many patients find they need multiple sessions to achieve their desired results.
+In the long run that can end up costing more time and money.